pensjonatus/flash-fiction/blog/ardaze.md

 ---
-title: 'Ardaze'
+title: Ardaze
 date: '2012-07-08'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I would like to put two pieces of writing together.
 The first one is a story I